snotskie/ttrpg/site/src/characters.md

 You gain access to a creature companion of your choice appropriate to the setting and within reason.
 Whenever you would fail a Check or lose a Contest while working with and alongside your companion, protect yourself.
 The amount you protect yourself by depends on the companion and the Stat used, ranging from $+0$ to $+dc4$.
 If this companion is lost, stolen, destroyed, or you lose its loyalty, replacing it may require time and effort. *This Ability requires and extends Quick Acclimation.*

-### Blessèd Conviction
+### Blessèd Determination

 Once per action, you may ignore the negative effects of one of your injuries or conditions.
 Then this ability cannot be activated again until you spend ③ to recharge it.  *This Ability requires and extends Quick Acclimation.*

 ---

-### Blessèd Token
+### Intuitive Eye

-Up to once per scene, when you can spend time inspecting an object carefully, you may recall or intuit information about where it has been, events that have occurred around it, or so on.
-Then this ability cannot be activated again until you spend ③ to recharge it.
+Whenever you would fail a Check to inspect an object carefully, identify where the object has been, or intuit information about events that have occurred around it, protect yourself for $+dc2$.

-### Tea Leaves
+### Perfect Divination

-Up to once per session, when you spend time with another willing character in a safe place, you may learn more about their fate or another question the character has.
-This information may require a Check to gain further clarity. *This Ability requires and extends Blessèd Token.*
+Whenever you succeed a Check to decrypt an encoded or cryptic message, increase the size of the outcome to one rank higher than it would have been otherwise, such as from Minor to Medium. *This Ability requires and extends Intuitive Eye.*

 ### Imbued Trait

 Up to once per session, you may destroy an object in your possession.
-For up to a few minutes or until the end of the scene, whichever comes first, you adopt the properties of the object or the properties of a concept associated with the object. *This Ability requires and extends Blessèd Token.*
+For up to a few minutes or until the end of the scene, whichever comes first, you adopt the properties of the object or the properties of a concept associated with the object. *This Ability requires and extends Intuitive Eye.*

 ### Calling Card

-Up to once per Stealth Endeavor, when you would be made you may instead increase the alertness of the Endeavor. *This Ability requires and extends Blessèd Token.*
+Up to once per Stealth Endeavor, when you would be made you may instead increase the alertness of the Endeavor. *This Ability requires and extends Intuitive Eye.*

 ---